voc/hls-relive/README.md

 ensures that only events which have at least one recording on media.ccc.de are marked as *released*.

+### manually-regen-playlist.sh

+On rare occasions ffmpeg might crash or otherwise fail to write a correct index.m3u8 for a specific talk.
+This script generates a new playlist from the snippets in a recordings directory.

+Example Usage: `./manually-regen-playlist.sh /video/relive/37c3/11937`

 ### Cron jobs

 There are three cron jobs: